Reaching the APEX – Mashing Up Geospatial, Environmental and Billing Data in Real Time

 - Providing their operators with handheld devices so they could key in the temperature every time they processed an order

-- Having a centralised console at each of the business' key sites to allow manual data capture on a regular basis
+- Having a centralized console at each of the business' key sites to allow manual data capture on a regular basis

 - Setting up temperature sensors at each key location, and using IOT based tools to collect and collate the data from the sensors

 However, upon evaluation each of these were deemed inelegant, high cost and prone to error, so they asked the Inoapps team for help.

 The first thing our team established was that each of the company sites could be linked to a specific latitude and longtitude.
 On that basis, a quick search identified a plethora of free data sets that could provide a wide range of environmental measures such as temperature, pressure and rainfall, provisioned as an API.

 Using the latest APEX_WEB_SERVICE API capabilities in Oracle Application Express (APEX), we were able to produce a “mash-up” of company site locations, combined with environmental data from one of the many free data sets.
 However, the data sets that were available through the APIs did not always provide an exact match to the required location.
 In such cases, we used Oracle Spatial capabilities (now available for free as part of the Oracle Autonomous Database) to derive the nearest temperature reading to each of the locations.

 The result was a near real-time visualization of temperature data across multiple company locations, with all temperature readings recorded in the client's Oracle APEX database for further processing.